J-1 Visa Public Health Jobs

 Align your credentials with J-1 category requirements

-Your J-1 category determines what credentials you need before applying.
+Your J-1 visa category determines what credentials you need before applying.
 Research Scholar requires a graduate degree and active research agenda.
 Trainee requires a relevant degree plus at least one year of professional public health experience outside the U.S.

 Target host organizations with existing designated sponsor relationships